quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/contributing/call-to-action.md

 ### Testing

-Only the Timestamp library has some Jest testing done on it.
-It'd be very welcomed if someone could write up tests for the UI components.
+The UI package has a growing test suite, and additional coverage for component behavior, slots, and interaction patterns is very welcome.

 ### JSON API

-Each calendar component, as well as the Timestamp library, has an associated JSON file.
-Except for the Timestamp one, they are all missing functionality that needs to be added or updated and reviewed.
+Each calendar component has an associated JSON API file.
+Several are still missing functionality that needs to be added or updated and reviewed.

 ### Examples